Instruction Tuning for Large Language Models: A Survey: Conclusion

 \section{Conclusion}

-This work surveys recent advances in the fast growing field of instruction tuning.
-We make a systematic review of the literature, including the general methodology of IT, the construction of IT datasets, the training of IT models, IT's applications to different modalities, domains and application.
-We also review analysis on IT models to discover both their advantages and potential pitfalls.
-We hope this work will act as a stimulus to motivate further endeavors to address the deficiencies of current IT models.
+This work surveys recent advances in the fast growing field of instruction tuning, which can also be referred to as supervised fine-tuning (SFT).
+We make a systematic review of the literature, including the general methodology of SFT, the construction of SFT datasets, the training of SFT models, SFT's applications to different modalities, domains and application.
+We also review analysis on SFT models to discover both their advantages and potential pitfalls.
+We hope this work will act as a stimulus to motivate further endeavors to address the deficiencies of current SFT models.